UPPMAX/UPPMAX-documentation/docs/getting_started/login_rackham.md

 !!! info "Working on Rackham"
-    - Here we present alternatives to work on Rackham
+    - Now we present alternatives to work on Rackham

 ## The login

 !!! info "Login procedure"
     **Which login procedure is best for You, depends on:**
     - Your background
     - Your OS environment,
     - Your planned interaction with your local computer
     - Your planned use of graphics on the cluster

 !!! info "Login procedure"
     If you plan to:
     - do **day-to-day** work where *terminal shell is sufficient*
       - Mac: Terminal, iTerm2
       - Linux: Terminal
       - Windows: Putty or Windows Powershell or even command prompt (CMD)

     - **interact with you local computer**
       - Mac/Linux: you can always work in a local shell (mutiple terminal windows open)
         - *(S)FTP browser*: Filezilla
       - Windows
         - (S)FTP browser: WinSCP
         - MobaXterm has built-in SFTP browser
         - you may benefit from having a Windows Subsystem for Linux (WSL(2))

     - **do day-to-day work** with *some graphical applications (X forwarding)*
       - Mac: *Terminal, iTerm2 + XQuartz*
       - Linux: *Terminal*
       - Windows: *MobaXterm*

     - intergrate you cluster work with *code development*
       - All OS: Example Visual Studio Code

     - use **sophistic graphical interfaces** like *RStudio and MATLAB* etcetera
       - *ThinLinc application*

-   - use **Bianca**
-     - *ThinLinc from web*

 ## Terminals